caiorgarcez/fr-dataset/README.md

 ## fr-dataset
-Scripts for generating a facial recognition dataset for deep learning applications.
+Script for generating a facial recognition dataset for deep learning applications.

 -----